wp-plugins/bookingcom-official-searchbox/readme.txt

 1. Searchbox widget in the Widget section.
 2. Choose the sidebar which you would like the searchbox to be displayed on ( please choose only one sidebar in order to evoid javascript issues ).
 3. Here we go!
 Searchbox installed in your site ( in Content sidebar in this case ).
 The default searchbox will fit the widget area width.
-4. If you need, you can customise the searchbox for your needs.
+4. If you like, you can customise the searchbox for your needs.
 A preview feature will help you to check the searchbox layout before going live on the website.

 == Changelog ==

+= 1.1 =
+* Fixed some minors css issues ( Ex. calendar misalignment, button width etc... )
+* Fixed issue on last month not-showing in check-out select
+* Added Portuguese ( brazilian ), Spanish and Indonesian to searchbox widget ( not admin settings )
+* Improved preview feature
+* Improved the cleaning process after uninstallation: from this version onwards user settings will be kept into db
+* Versioned Css and Javascript

 = 1.0 =
 * First release - April 2014